 The Santoros chose Riverbend as their timber provider because they loved the firm’s Michigan red oak timbers and the fact that it provides structural insulated panels (SIPs), eliminating fit and compatibility worries.
 Riverbend, in business since 1979, works on more than 100 houses a year, according to Connie Seiser, a sales representative.
 Riverbend’s sister company, Insulspan, manufactures the panels.
 “We offer a very, very complete ready-to-assemble package,” Seiser says, “and that’s something people really like.”

 The Santoros picked Bob Burnside’s Fireside Home Construction in Dexter, Michigan, as their builder.
 They were impressed with his dedication to green building and how he ran his company.
 Burnside has been in home construction for 13 years but brings management experience as a former General Motors executive.
 “We plan everything down to the doorknobs,” he says, “so we can offer a guaranteed budget that doesn’t change unless you make changes.”

 The architect, timber-frame company and builder all combined to create a timber home for the Santoros that proves that the new can have as much meaning as the old.
 “There’s never been a second thought,” Tom says.
 “It’s become our home.”

-View full photo gallery of this timber frame home, A View of the Lake.
+View full photo gallery of this timber frame home, Blind Lake, Michigan Residence.